AmpersandJS/ampersand-select-view/README.md

 ## changelog
 - 6.0.0
-    - match field label rendering behavior to ampersand-input-view.  removes label fallback to `name` attr
+    - Match field label rendering behavior to ampersand-input-view.  removes label fallback to `name` attr
+    - Generate <optgroup> elements by passing the new `options.groupOptions` parameter
-    - improve x-browser testing CI
+    - Improve x-browser testing CI
 - 5.0.0
     - Change events now always get triggered on the select element instead of blindly calling on the root element.
 - 4.0.0